ARTICLE I. NAME

 ARTICLE V. NATIONAL MEETINGS

 Section 1.
-National Presidents Conference--A National Presidents Conference shall be held annually.
+National Convention--A National Presidents Conference shall be held annually.
 The voting delegates of the national conference shall be members of the National Executive Board and the presidents or appointed representatives of each chapter in good standing.
 In order to vote, delegates must be approved by the National Executive Board.

 Section 2.
 Only the chapter presidents or their designated representatives may attend the conference.
 Selected advisors may be invited by the Board to attend the conference.